brilliant-dev-AI/newsletter-automation-LLM/README.md

 ### 1. Architecture and Design Choices

-We built this system using modern serverless technologies for scalability and cost-effectiveness.
+I built this system using modern serverless technologies for scalability and cost-effectiveness.

 **Technology Stack**

 **Frontend: Next.js with TypeScript**
-- Gives us both frontend and backend in one framework
+- Gives me both frontend and backend in one framework
 - Built-in API routes eliminate need for separate backend server
 - TypeScript catches errors before production
 - Automatic code splitting keeps the app fast